nikotile/wibu-rss/README.md

 If you just want to consoom the feeds, you can get them [here](https://nikotile.xyz/library).

+I just learned that Media Formasi has their own RSS feed.
+Well, this doesn't hurt.

 ## Tools
 - `shup`, a POSIX HTML parser ([here](https://github.com/pystardust/shup))
 - `curl`